 Traditionally, to make this happen an online retailer needs:

 - a special bank account to hold the funds received from online payments until they are transferred to a business bank account – this is a merchant account;

 - a secure service to verify and authorize payments to the account – this is a payment gateway.

-A type of a bank account that allows accepting Visa, MasterCard, American Express or any other debit or credit card payments is known as a merchant account.
+A type of bank account that allows accepting Visa, MasterCard, American Express, or any other debit or credit card payments is known as a merchant account.
 A merchant account implies a contractual relationship between your company and a bank according to which funds derived from your sales and paid by credit or debit cards are transferred to your business account.

-A bank or a payment processing company (you will read about payment processors in greater details below) will assign a unique merchant identification number to your company and your bank account in order to uniquely identify your business among billions of others all over the world.
+A bank or a payment processing company (you will read about payment processors in greater detail below) will assign a unique merchant identification number to your company and your bank account in order to uniquely identify your business among billions of others all over the world.
 Merchant ID is present in every payment that takes place on your website.